How to Use Artificial Intelligence in Your Content Marketing

 Because of this, content marketers seem desperate for help with their content marketing.
 They look to tools and agencies that will help them create content faster and get more ROI from that content.

-This is a problem that artificial intelligence can help solve.
+This is a problem that AI in content marketing can help solve.

 (Don’t worry, this post isn’t about how to automate away your content team.)